 What is Piccata?

-Piccata is a lemon sauce and often includes shallots, garlic, capers, butter, flour and of course, lemon.
+Piccata is a simple light lemon sauce and often includes shallots, garlic, capers, butter, flour and of course, fresh lemon juice.

 Why this recipe works